EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

     'ColNameRA' - RA column name to insert.
 Default is 'RA'.
     'ColNameDec' - Dec column name to insert.
 Default is 'Dec'.
     'Pos' - Column poistion.
 Default is Inf.
-    'CreateNewObj' - [], true, false.
-    If true, create new deep copy
-    If false, return pointer to object
-    If [] and Nargout0 then do not create new copy.
+    'CreateNewObj' - Create a new copy of the object.
-    Otherwise, create new copy.
-Default is [].
+    Default is false.
     'DicNamesX' - Dictionary X column name.
     Default is AstroCatalog.DefNamesX.
     'DicNamesY' - Dictionary Y column name.